- Oops!Something went wrong.Please try again later.

 Sempra in Focus

-Based in San Diego, Sempra (SRE) is in the Utilities sector, and so far this year, shares have seen a price change of -1.44%.
-The natural gas and electricity provider is currently shelling out a dividend of $2.2 per share, with a dividend yield of 3.5%.
-This compares to the Utility - Gas Distribution industry's yield of 3.23% and the S&P 500's yield of 1.42%.
+Sempra (SRE) is headquartered in San Diego, and is in the Utilities sector.
+The stock has seen a price change of 3.7% since the start of the year.
+Currently paying a dividend of $1.1 per share, the company has a dividend yield of 3.33%.
+In comparison, the Utility - Gas Distribution industry's yield is 3.04%, while the S&P 500's yield is 1.33%.

-Taking a look at the company's dividend growth, its current annualized dividend of $4.40 is up 5.3% from last year.
+Looking at dividend growth, the company's current annualized dividend of $4.40 is up 5.3% from last year.
 In the past five-year period, Sempra has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.23%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Sempra's current payout ratio is 56%.
-This means it paid out 56% of its trailing 12-month EPS as dividend.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Sempra's current payout ratio is 56%, meaning it paid out 56% of its trailing 12-month EPS as dividend.

-SRE is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2021 is $8.15 per share, representing a year-over-year earnings growth rate of 1.49%.
+Earnings growth looks solid for SRE for this fiscal year.
+The Zacks Consensus Estimate for 2021 is $8.10 per share, representing a year-over-year earnings growth rate of 0.87%.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, SRE is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report